1. Review

 It’s essential to know what happens after identification/authentication and what results are returned when a

-statement is executed.Only then can you study various approaches.
+SELECT statement is executed.Only then can you study various approaches.

 Make sure to build it, test it, practice with it, and research it thoroughly.